BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 # Multisig Self-Custody Scenario

-#### _Best practices for protecting Your personal digital assets using a multi-sig_

-**THIS IS FULLY DRAFTED, BUT NOT FULLY REVIEWED; IT SHOULD NOT BE CONSIDERED READY FOR USAGE.**
+## Procedure for Gordian Seed Tool & Passport

+_This is one of several possible scenarios for digital-asset storage.
+Other scenarios may use different default hardware and address different adversaries._

+***Disclaimer:*** The information below is intended to inform a set of best practices.
+It may not address risks specific to your situation, and if it does not, you should modify appropriately.
+While this information may inform best practices, there is no guarantee that following this advice will sufficiently ensure the security of your digital assets.
+In addition, this information is only a window on best practices at a specific moment in time.
+Be aware that the Bitcoin & blockchain ecosystems may have evolved and the risk assessments of specific products may have changed since the publication of this draft.
+In other words: be cautious, be careful, and be aware of the current Bitcoin & blockchain landscape before you use this information.

 ## Introduction to the Multisig Scenario

-Digital assets held personally ("self-custody") face two major dangers: single point of failure (SPOF) and single point of compromise (SPOC), which is to say losing those assets either those loss or theft.
+Digital assets held personally ("self-custody") face two major dangers: single point of failure (SPOF) and single point of compromise (SPOC), which is to say losing those assets either through accident or theft.
 Traditional self-custody solutions focus on decreasing SPOF with methodologies like seed backup, but in doing so tend to increase the possibility of SPOC.
 This is generally in tune with the adversaries that the average self-custodian would be facing.
-However, now that multisig is sufficiently deployed to allow ease-of-use, it can simultaneously decrease both SPOF and SPOC at a relatively small cost to convenience and complexity.
+However, now that multisig is sufficiently deployed to support strong usability, it can be used to simultaneously decrease both SPOF and SPOC at a relatively small cost to convenience and complexity.

 This scenario explains how to do so.
 It does so by using a transaction coordinator on a computer, to manage the receipt and spending of funds while holding no keys, alongside two second-generation signing devices[^1] that hold those keys.
-SSKR shares are then used to divide up a third, recoveyr, key.
+SSKR shares are then used to divide up a third, recovery, key — mainly intended for unlikely emergenices.

-**WARNING:** It is important that you initiate this scenario when you have a large block of time: usually at least two hours when you will not be interrupted and when you will not be distracted.
+***Warning:*** It is important that you initiate this scenario when you have a large block of time: usually at least two hours when you will not be interrupted and when you will not be distracted.
 You don't want to make mistakes, and to avoid that it's best to do everything in one go.

-### About The Base Scenario
+### Scenario Audience

 The base scenario presumes an audience with all of the following characteristics:

 * A holder with a significant amount of digital assets (>10% of net worth);
     - with full and legal custody of the assets and no fiduciary responsibility to others;
     - and 100% of those assets shared with a spouse, if present, in estate planning.
-* A holder who might be trading those assets actively or might be holding them long temr.
+* A holder who might be trading those assets actively or might be holding them long term.
 * A holder who lives in the first world, and thus is less concerned about issues like government attack, kidnapping, or privacy violations.
 * A holder who has sufficient computer skills to comfortably install and run apps.

-This scenario advocates the basic procedure to address XXX major types of adversaries, while the optional procedures can help protect against XXX further adversaries.
-Additional categories of "Non-Theft Crimes", "Loss by Government" and "Privacy-Related" adversaries are not strongly considered in this scenario.
-See **Adversaries**.
+This scenario advocates is design to address most major types of adversaries, while **Options** can improve that protection.
+Additional categories of "Non-Financially-Motivated Attackers", "Loss by Government" and "Privacy-Related Problems" are not strongly considered in this scenario.
+See **Appendix I**.

 For simplicity, this document focuses on Bitcoin; adapting it to other cryptocurrencies may require choosing different signing devices.